hikeventures/hikeventures.github.io/_posts/events/2017-06-26-Wildo-OutDoorShow-2017.markdown

 ---
-title: Wildo  Fold-A-Cup at the OutDoor Show 2017 in Friedrichshafen
+title: Wildo  Fold-A-Cup - OutDoor Show 2017 Review
 description: Our Interview with Wildo at the OutDoor Show 2017
 date: 2017-09-28 10:14:01
 category: articles